Brassic season 3: Will there be a third series of Joe Gilgun and Danny Brocklehurst’s acclaimed Sky One comedy drama?

 It was hoped that Brassic season 3 could air on Sky One in 2021, but upcoming filming for the third season has been impacted by coronavirus, which has shut down film studios and TV sets across the globe.

-Brassic season 3 kicked off filming in Manchester in October 2020 - three months after the planned August 2020 production.
+Brassic season 3 began filming in Manchester in October 2020 - two months later than the planned August 2020 start date.

 Michelle Keegan (Erin) posted a behind-the-scenes photo on her Instagram Stories, as did Aaron Hefferman (Ash), below: